 However, Sandrine Pelissier has another option.
 Sandrine frequently uses high flow acrylic paints or acrylic inks in thin, transparent layers, almost like watercolors and as such, they can dry quite quickly.
 In this short

 Sandrine frequently uses high flow acrylic paints or acrylic inks in thin, transparent layers — almost like watercolors; and as such, they can dry quite quickly.
 In this short clip, she shows you how to use a Magic Eraser sponge to pull up dry or near dry errors in your acrylic paintings.

 Varnishing Your Painting

-If you want to learn more from Sandrine, check out her brand new video workshops now available to stream on ArtistsNetwork.tv!
-And be sure to visit her website, paintingdemos.com.
+If you want to learn more from Sandrine, check out her video workshops, listed below, which are now available to stream on ArtistsNetwork.tv!
+And be sure to visit her website, PaintingDemos.com.
+Enjoy!

 - Mixed Media on Altered Paper: Painting from Life

 - Painting Flowers from Imagination: Techniques for Canvas and YUPO

 - Painting Patterned Trees: Techniques for Doodling and Drawing